-Once transfered from the cruise port to the Old Town first you need to take a walk along the most beautiful street - Stradun.
-This marbled street is a central spot of the Old Town.
-Take a stroll down the Stradun and get losts in the crowd of tourists and locals.
-Along Stradun you will find nice outdoor cafés where you can have a coffee while watching people pass by.
+Once transferred from the cruise port to the Old Town first you need to take a stroll down the main street - Stradun or enjoy in one of many outdoor cafés where you can have a refreshment while watching people pass by.

 For those who want to relax there are numerous beaches with crystal clear water in Dubrovnik.
 The most popular beach is Banje beach, close to the Old Town.
 The sea in Dubrovnik is perfectly clean and enjoyable for swimming from early May until late October.
 So don't forget you swimming suit!

 If you are looking for a unique Croatian souvenir you will find them in several souvenir shops.
-You can choose from local olive oil, cheese, dried ham ("prsut" in Croatian), jams and marmelades, candied orange peel, sugared almonds, natural soaps and essential oils, salt from Ston and Pag, Croatian chocolates made by "Kras" etc.
+You can choose from a range of local products such as olive oil, cheese, dried ham, jams candied orange peel, sugared almonds, natural soaps, essential oils, salt from Ston etc.

-There is a lot to be explore beyong the city itself.
-Dubrovnik's countryside is filled with villages offering authentic experience.
+There is a lot to be explore beyond the city itself.
+Dubrovnik's countryside is dotted with villages offering authentic experience.
 In Konavle region, which is situated southern of Dubrovnik, you will find village of Cilipi where you can see local costumes.